Skip to content Accessibility statement

 By the end of this course, students will be able to demonstrate the following common learning outcomes:

-• Good workplace skills, including the ability to take responsibility and an ability to communicate effectively.
+- Good workplace skills, including the ability to take responsibility and an ability to communicate effectively.
+Students will articulate this through ongoing reflection regarding their development over the duration of the community practice experience.

-• An ability to describe the legal, organisational and social context within which their service is set.
+- An ability to describe the legal, organisational and social context within which the service.

-Further learning outcomes will be developed individually by each student, as adapted to their specific practice experience setting and personal learning needs.
+Further learning outcomes may be developed individually by each student, as adapted to their specific practice experience setting and personal learning needs.

 Module content